limorigu/causal-inference-handbook/Common_terms/Causal_Effects/CATE.md

 > CATE = E[Y|do(X=x_1), Z=z] - E[Y|do(X=x_2), Z=z]

 Once again, note that this setting usually requires some definition of treatment of interest, x_1, against some baseline treatment level, x_2, based on the specific use case.
+To continue with the medical treatment running example, we might want to consider x_1 and x_2 to be two different doses of the drug of interest.

 Intuition
 ====